 Tourism offers much-needed income to poor countries.
 But who gets the holiday money?
-This project supports an award winning training college and local association of tourism businesses, helping students and SMEs to gain a livelihood through trade, not aid.
+This project supports an award winning training college, helping students and SMEs to gain a livelihood through trade, not aid.

 "The students were used to presenting either one-on-one or verbally to small groups with flip chart resources, so it was a basic introduction to effectively using the software and delivering short, punchy presentations backed up by good delivery and post-presentation handouts.
 As The Gambia experiences frequent power cuts I didn't want to make them too reliant on technology alone.
 You can't be a shrinking violet as a volunteer, and you have to play both a PR role and a leadership role in order to get down to the nitty gritty and get your job done!"
 Volunteer, Claire

-Depending on their skills and experience, volunteers will help to develop the capacity of ITTOG and ASSERT in a variety of ways.
+Depending on their skills and experience, volunteers will help to develop the capacity of ITTOG in a variety of ways.
 You may be based at the college, helping to develop course modules and materials, train teachers and students and/or run courses for local businesses.
-Or you may be linked to a local business, helping them to develop their capacity through product development, accounting or marketing.
+You may work online to help develop the skills of individuals or small groups in areas where they have requested support.
+Or you may focus on one of the skills-based courses, helping to develop experiential teaching and learning strategies such as the use of case studies and role-play to provide trainees with useful guidance as they enter employment.
 Volunteer opportunities are many and varied in this project.
 Whatever your skills, you are needed to help make tourism an even greater force for good in The Gambia.

 You can also volunteer on this project from home through our e-volunteer programme.
 For more information about e-volunteering click here.

 To learn more about how the volunteer programme works with this project read more here